odosa-osifo/odosa-osifo.github.io/README.md

 Date Functions (GETDATE)
 Retrieved the current system date using SQL date functions to demonstrate dynamic date handling within queries.

+SQL Joins (LEFT, INNER)
+Joined data from multiple tables using unique identifiers to link tables and performed filtering and analysis

 String Parsing (CHARINDEX)
 Extracted location names from the address column by identifying and isolating text that appears before brackets, enabling cleaner geographic data representation.